Dsonophorus/Godzillian/README.md

 Overview
 The Gdz library is a C++ template-based library designed for highly efficient manipulation of arbitrarily large integers, with a primary focus on compactness, speed, and flexibility.
 The library supports various operations, including arithmetic, bitwise manipulation, comparison, construction from various types, and more.
 It also includes utilities for floating-point conversions, container interfaces, and detailed bit manipulation.
 Extensive constexpr implementation to permit compile time Gdz expressions.
 Powerful and complete functionality of intialization, conversion, output - all natively supported with zero syntax bloat.
 Gdz behaves identically to 1st class built-in types with very few exceptions.
 Refactoring to use it will be almost* as simple as doing a global search and replace on 'int'.
 Unbelievably most other big integer implementations use strings as the internal numeric representation.
 Gdz uses native 32 and 64 bit operations extended to arbitrary precision operating on an array of 32 bit blocks.
-Gdz is likely somewhere between 10x to 1000x faster than 'string arithmetic' alternatives - maybe even more.
+Gdz is likely somewhere between 10x to 1000x faster than 'string arithmetic' alternatives - more?

 Features
 Arbitrary Precision Integers:

 Gdz supports arbitrary precision by templating the number of blocks (words) used to represent the integer.
-For example, Gdz<4> represents a POD 2's compliment integer using 4 U32 blocks with no additional data members.
+For example, Gdz<4> represents a POD 2's compliment integer using 4 U32 blocks (128 bits) with no additional data members.

 Comprehensive Constructor Support:

 Supports various construction methods, including default, copy, initializer list, and construction from a single value or multiple homogeneous/heterogeneous values.

 Arithmetic and Bitwise Operations:

 Full support for arithmetic (addition, subtraction, multiplication, etc.) and bitwise operations (AND, OR, XOR, NOT, shifts, and rotates).

 Comparison Operations:

 Provides a full suite of comparison operators (==, !=, <, >, <=, >=), supporting comparisons against both Gdz objects and native C++ types.

 Floating-Point Conversion:

 Gdz can convert large integers to and from floating-point types, with attention to precision and rounding.